 If you are taking a taught master’s course, you will be asked to give a list of the modules that you are likely to take and any project/dissertation work to be completed.
 Again, this information will be sent after an offer is made and you simply need to copy the list exactly as it appears in the email.
 Please do not attempt to compile the list of modules by yourself as both core and optional/elective modules must be listed and a partial list will invalidate your ATAS certificate.

-If you are an undergraduate student taking a course that will lead to a postgraduate exit qualification, the Undergraduate Admissions team should provide you with information about the modules you will take.
+If you are a new undergraduate student taking a course that will lead to a postgraduate exit qualification, the Undergraduate Admissions team should provide you with information about the modules you will take.
 This information will need to be provided on your application.
 If you have not received the appropriate documentation for your ATAS application please contact the Undergraduate Admissions team.